 Masking and Navigating Social Interactions

-Many autistic adults become experts at masking—the conscious or unconscious suppression of autistic traits to fit in.
+Many autistic adults become experts at masking — the conscious or unconscious suppression of autistic traits to fit in.
 This can include forcing yourself to speak in social situations even when your entire system is screaming at you to shut down.
-This is the adult version of the compliance taught through harmful behavioral therapy in childhood.
+Masking speech is incredibly draining.
+It consumes enormous mental and emotional energy, leaving you exhausted and disconnected from your authentic self.

 Moving Through Shame Toward Acceptance